hashim222/coding-library-drf-api/README.md

     ```
   - Create an account with [cloudinary](https://cloudinary.com/) to save images there.
   - In order to protect my API keys from getting exposed, I need to create an env.py file in the top-level directory of my gitpod workspace and `import os`.
   - Go back to the Cloudinary website and click on the dashboard.
-Copy the URL from the `your API Environment variable`.
+Copy the URL from the `Paste your API Environment variable`.
   - Set the CLOUDINARY_URL in `env.py`,
     ```
     os.environ['CLOUDINARY_URL'] = 'cloudinary://<API Environment variable from cloudinary>'